Chaos and entanglement spreading in a non-commutative gauge theory: Perturbations of the TFD state

 \subsection{Eternal black brane geometry}

 Let us consider a two-sided black brane geometry of the form

-where $i,j=1,2,3$.
-Here $(t,x^i)$ are the coordinates of the boundary theory, while $r$ is the holographic radial coordinate.
+where $i,j=1,2,...9$.
+Here $(t,x^i)$ with $i=1,2,3$ are the coordinates of the boundary theory, while $x^i$ with $i=4,5,...,9$ are the coordinates on the $S^5$.
+Also note that $r$ denotes the holographic radial coordinate.
 We take the boundary to be located at $r= \infty$ and the horizon at $r=\rh$.
 We assume the following near-horizon expressions for the metric functions

 The inverse Hawking temperature associated to the above metric is

 In the study of shock waves is convenient to work in Kruskal coordinates, since these coordinates cover smoothly the two sides of the geometry.
 We first define the Tortoise coordinate